Physician Orders for Life-Sustaining Treatment

 National POLST is an independent 501(c)3 non-profit organization that organizes the effort to standardize the POLST process, form, and education throughout the U.S., since POLST varies from state to state.
 In September 2004, the National POLST Advisory Panel, later known as the National POLST Paradigm Task Force, convened to establish quality standards for POLST forms and programs and to assist states in developing POLST as a model process (or “paradigm”).

 Alaska POLST is Alaska's statewide participating program of the National POLST.
-It is led by healthcare partners from across Alaska including Alaska State Hospital and Nursing Home Association (ASHNHA), Alaska Department of Health and Social Services (DHSS), and clinicians from hospitals and long-term care facilities who work collaboratively to develop and distribute POLST materials, resources, and information for patients, their families, and healthcare providers.
+It is led by healthcare partners from across Alaska including Alaska Hospital and Healthcare Association (AHHA), Alaska Department of Health and Social Services (DHSS), and clinicians from hospitals and long-term care facilities who work collaboratively to develop and distribute POLST materials, resources, and information for patients, their families, and healthcare providers.